sanandrea/OilSavings/README.md

 Moreover the user is able to choose from a rich DB of car models that provide the optimizing algorithm with fuel consumption rates.

+The folder showcase contains some screenshots.
+Unfortunately they are only in Italian!

 ###To Configure
 see APIClient/APGasStationClient.[hm]